aurius-prosthetics/aurius-prosthetics/README.md

 ## Usage ❤️
 - Download desired .3MF files for direct printing (Each model is different in shape/size)
-- Print the prosthetic ear using a 3D printer with TPE filament for flexibility (PLA also works as just a model/replica)
+- Print the prosthetic ear using a 3D printer with TPE/TPU filament for flexibility (PLA also works as just a model/replica)
 - Follow the assembly guide to attach the ear using the chosen method (magnetic, clip-on, suction).
 - Customize and alter the design as needed with CAD files provided in the `models` folder.

 ## Materials and Design 💡
 - Recommended filament: Filaflex 82A or similar TPE/TPU
 - Compatible with Bambu Labs Printers, adjust printer settings accordingly when using the print files
 - CAD files available in STL and 3MF formats